 7. Get Pet hair off Furniture Felt Pads

-8. Soften up the Fibres before Vacuuming
+8. Soften up the Furniture or Carpet Fibres before Vacuuming

-Other Tips to Try with Vacuum
+Other Tips to Try with the Vacuum

 Sweep hardwood floors before vacuuming to get all the loose hair first – so less blows around, then vacuum

-Vacuum more often – I know Right!?!
-More Cleaning? but it will help to keep cat and dog hair at bay if there’s less roaming around.
+Vacuum more often – I know, Right!?!
+More Cleaning?
+But it will help to keep cat and dog hair at bay if there’s less roaming around.

 Ugg, this is a tough one for me, as I did purchase the Dyson Raved about Pet Hair Vacuum priced between $400 and $500 and for me, It didn’t work any better than any of my other $200 priced vacuums, but it is very High Rated and so many people absolutely love their Dyson vacuums.
 Don’t you hate it when that happens?
 You purchase the most raved-about product, and they don’t work as well as you hope, especially when it comes to high-dollar items.